kaldi-asr/kaldi/egs/wsj/README.txt

   s3: This is the "new-style" recipe, now superseded by s5.

   s5: This is the newest-style recipe.

-It should run, although the RESULTS
-      file is not finalized.
+  s6: this is not finished.